juxt/yada/manuscript/010_intro.md

 # Introduction

-yada is a Clojure library that lets you create stateful entities on the web.
-These stateful entities are called _web resources_ and each one is identified by a unique __URI__.
+yada is a web library written in Clojure that lets you create websites and web APIs.

-In other words, you can use yada for creating websites, web APIs, REST services, Om Next Remotes, micro-services and more.

-Whether you're building a simple web page, micro-service or full-blown REST API, yada is a good choice.
-It is sufficiently quick-and-easy for quick prototype work but scales up when you need it to, to feature-rich secure HTTP implementations that can handle the most demanding workloads.
+It is sufficiently quick-and-easy for quick prototype work but scales up when you need it to, to feature-rich secure services that can handle the most demanding workloads, while remaining faithful to the HTTP standards.

 ## Say 'Hello!' to yada!